A Complete Guide to H-1B Cap, H1-B Exemption, LCA, H-1B Cap Process, and H1-B Lottery

 The USCIS examines the petition and considers whether the job is real or speculative and ultimately approves or rejects it.
 Employers and employees cannot take any action before this process is completed.
 If the USCIS approves the request, they will issue a new form, Form I-797.
 The issuance of this form indicates that the employee is allowed to start the application process.

 From October 1st until September 30th, the USCIS approves about 65,000 applications annually.
-Of these, 6,800 applications are for H1B1 visas for Chile and Singapore citizens, and the rest is for H1B visa.
+Of these, 6,800 applications are for H1B1 visas for Chile and Singapore citizens, and the rest is for H1B visas.

 Steps to be taken by an employee:

-If the company has more than 50 employees, where 50% of them have an H1B or L visas, the employee must pay an additional $ 2,250.
+If the company has more than 50 employees, where 50% of them have an H1B or L visa, the employee must pay an additional $ 2,250.
 Other documents to be submitted include:

 - A valid passport

 - A photo that must meet the defined standards